 A few years later Natasha and her team were reaching 30,000 girls with menstruation hygiene management awareness and training.
 30,000!
 This really had me look to see the limits of my own thinking around what it takes to scale programs.
 I will be bringing ongoing inquiry to Crossroads so together, with our partners, we can look newly at a bold pathway forward to realize the organization’s vision of ONE WORLD where poverty is eliminated, equality prevails, and the rights of women and girls are fulfilled.

 CCIC: Crossroads is a proud signatory of CCIC’s Leader’s Pledge on Preventing and Addressing Sexual Misconduct with a webpage dedicated to the organization’s ethics.
 What advice do you have for other NGOs as the sector seeks to better address power imbalances and sexual misconduct, abuse and exploitation?
 What is Crossroads doing in this regard?

 HS: Crossroads has committed to addressing the risks and realities of sexual violence by engaging its stakeholders, including personnel, partners, volunteers, and beneficiaries in strategies which support active bystander response, are survivor-focused and reinforce the message that sexual violence prevention is everyone’s responsibility.
 Crossroads’ believes that the societal power imbalances which foster sexual misconduct, abuse and exploitation are best addressed through collaborative, multi-stakeholder approaches which aim to recognize, address and transform power imbalances, across the NGO sector and beyond.

-CCIC: World Renew is a valued member of CCIC.
-Could you please comment on what your CCIC membership has meant to World Renew, and identify how you would like to see this relationship grow and improve in the future?
+CCIC: Crossroads International is a valued member of CCIC.
+Could you comment on what your CCIC membership has meant to Crossroads and share how you would like to see this relationship grow in the future?